-The solvency position at 31 December 2021 has been re-calculated following adverse stresses for the material underwriting risks.
+The solvency position at 31 December 2023 has been re-calculated following adverse stresses for the material underwriting risks.
 For each of these sensitivities, the table below shows the estimated impact on the reported solvency ratio:

-Concitivity Change in Solvency Ratio

-Sensitivity (Post Stress - Pre-Stress)
+Sensitivity Change in Solvency Ratio (Post Stress - Pre-Stress)

-Lapse rates +20% +1%
+Lapse rates +20% 5%

 Lapse rates -20% -1%

-Mortality +10% +1%
+Mortality +10% 0%

-Mortality -10% -1%
+Mortality -10% 0%

-The results of the analysis demonstrate that changes in lapse risk or longevity risk have a relatively modest impact on Athora Ireland's solvency ratio.
-Lapse risk arises through the impact of lower-than-expected lapse rates, which would result in the reinsured Belgian Group Life policies accruing their minimum guarantee rate for longer, and expenses to support the Company's liabilities being projected for longer.
-Following the transfer of the ULG business, longevity risk is expected to be low given the remaining liabilities within the reinsurance portfolio mature upon retirement.
+The results of the analysis demonstrate that changes in lapse risk or longevity risk have a modest impact on Athora Ireland's solvency ratio.
+Lapse risk arises through the impact of lower-than-expected lapse rates on the reinsured Belgian Group Life policies and higher-than-expected lapse rates on the reinsured Italian portfolio.
+Longevity risk is low as the Belgian Group policies where this risk is present mature upon retirement of the insured employees.